-'Capital Conservation Buffer (CCB)' Additional Common Tier 1 capital required to be held under Basel III rules to ensure that banks build up surplus capital outside periods of stress which can be drawn down if losses are incurred.
+'Capital Conservation Buffer (CCB)' Common Equity Tier 1 capital required to be held under CRD IV to ensure that banks build up surplus capital outside periods of stress which can be drawn down if losses are incurred.

 'Capital ratios' Key financial ratios measuring the Group's capital adequacy or financial strength.
 These include the CET 1 ratio, Tier 1 capital ratio and Total Capital ratio.